jonathanlinat/quake-leveldesign-starterkit/README.md

 ---

+## Acknowledgments

+The [image](https://i.imgur.com/p0E4SuR.png) utilized to create the project illustration.

+---

 ## License

-**Quake Level Design Starter Kit** and its infrastructure is [CC0 1.0 Universal licensed](LICENSE).
+**Quake Level Design Starter Kit**, also known as **QLDSK**, and its infrastructure is [CC0 1.0 Universal licensed](LICENSE).

-The licenses of the compiled and released tools vary and are independent of QLDSK's licensing.
+The licenses of the compiled and released tools vary and are independent of **QLDSK**'s licensing.
 Please note that there is no guarantee that all tools will work perfectly in every scenario, and users should utilize them at their own discretion.